+{The ablation studies serve to answer the following questions: (a) Does the OMA and CDC help to learn a better policy? (b) How do the hyperparameters in DOMAC affect the final results?}

-To further verify that the imaginary opponent models truly help to learn a better policy, we perform a pair of experiments.
-The first one uses trained and fixed opponent models and trains the actor from scratch while the second one uses randomly initialized and fixed opponent models instead.
-The average returns are plotted in Figure \ref{4:a}.
-It is obvious that the DOMAC with trained opponent models learns faster than the one without, which indicates that the agent can infer the behaviors of its opponents and take advantage of this prior knowledge to make better decisions, especially at the beginning stage of the learning procedure.
-It shows that our opponent models can effectively reason about the opponents' intentions and behaviors even with local information.
+\textbf{Ablation studies for OMA.} We first verify that the speculative opponent models truly help to learn a better policy.
+We perform a pair of experiments: the first one uses trained and fixed opponent models and trains the actor from scratch while the second one uses randomly initialized and fixed opponent models instead.
+The average returns are plotted in {Figure \ref{fig7}.} It is obvious that the DOMAC with trained opponent models learns faster than the one without, which indicates that the agent can infer the {behaviours} of its opponents and take advantage of this knowledge to make better decisions, especially at the beginning stage of the learning procedure.
+It shows that our opponent models can provide reliable information for better decision-making.